Toxicology of red imported fire ant venom: Signs and symptoms

 Reactions seen in humans vary; some are hypersensitive to venom while others show resilience.
 Hypersensitivity can be attributed to certain medical problems such as heart conditions or diabetes.
 Bacterial infections attributed to sting injuries also pose a problem and may require further medical attention.
 Most humans can withstand many stings, but others may suffer from severe reactions such as anaphylaxis.

 People who are stung by red imported fire ants may experience intense local burning or flare-ups, followed by reddening of the skin at the sting site.
 This area will swell into a bump, hive or vesicle within 20 minutes.
 White fluid-filled sterile pustules begin to form within hours or days after being stung.
 Pustules on the skin remain for a couple of days, and may become infected which would require medical attention.
 In most cases, pustules dry up in a matter of weeks and leave brown scars that either remain for several months or become permanent.
 The formation of pustules occurs in almost every person stung by the ants.
 In one study, 96% of participants reported the formation of pustules, whereas 2% reported large local reactions.
-Between 17% to 56% of people stung develop venom-specific IgE.
+Between 17% and 56% of people stung develop venom-specific IgE.
 Many of them will experience pruritic lumps around areas where the ants stung, known as late-phase responses or cutaneous allergic reactions.

 Pustule formation can only be prevented if the ants are removed before they have a chance to sting.
 Once venom has been injected, pustules will form and no form of treatment will prevent them from occurring.
 Medications such as antibiotics, diphenylhydrazines, epinephrines or topical steroids will not affect pustular reactions.

 Anaphylaxis occurs in 0.6 to 6% of people who have been stung by the ants, and it can be fatal if left untreated.
 Typical symptoms of anaphylaxis include dizziness, headaches, fever, severe chest pain, nausea, severe sweating, low blood pressure, loss of breath, serious swelling, and slurred speech.
 One case reports a victim feeling strong vertigo 5 to 10 minutes after being stung, followed by glassy eyes, dry mouth, paleness, unconsciousness and severe cramps on the sting sites.
 In addition, neuropathy, seizures (even without any evidence of prior systemic reactions), cerebrovascular accidents, and nephrotic syndrome have been associated with red imported fire ant stings.
 A series of neurotoxins have been identified in red imported fire ant venom, which may explain why some victims experience hallucinations after they have been stung.